What is AfterCodecs ?

 in Premiere Pro, but first this article will take you through some of the first stages of setting up your audio in Premiere.

 There are myriad of audio features, tools and settings in Premiere Pro, especially since the addition of the essential sounds panel in 2017.
-We will go through the audio settings configuration, importing sound clips, audio channel mapping and synchronisation.
+We will go through the audio settings configuration, importing sound clips, audio channel mapping and synchronization.
 Setting all this up correctly can save you a lot of hassle during your edit or when the time comes to export.

 Configuring your audio hardware settings